May is Celiac Awareness month!

 What better month to make these easy and healthy gluten-free soba noodles?

 Soba noodles are Japanese noodles made with buckwheat flour.
 Buckwheat is not a grain but is made from the seed of a plant related to greens like rhubarb.
-Be sure not to overcook them because they do break easily.

 Stir-Fried Soba Noodles with Vegetables - Gluten Free